Being an Admired Leader Instead of a Pushy Boss for Your Kids

 Becoming an Admired Leader Instead of a Despised Boss

 If you’re a parent with children at home, then you are the leader.
-It’s up to you to be in charge of providing for the family, making the major decisions in the family and setting firm limits for your children.
+It’s up to you to be in charge of providing for the family, making the major decisions in the family and setting healthy limits for your children.
 Families become dysfunctional when parents abandon their leadership role.

 For example, his son recently came home two hours later than expected.
 Although he yelled at his son, the next day his son was late again.
-While yelling in anger is a natural response, it doesn’t match the characteristics of an excellent leader.
+While yelling in anger is a natural response, it doesn’t match the characteristics of an effective leader.
 What else could David have done?

 Another quality of exceptional leaders is being trustworthy.
 As a parent you gain your children’s trust when they know you will do what you say you will do.
 When you keep your promises, your children can count on you.